amirgol64/gige-cam/README.md

 # GigE-Cam

 A low-latency network camera built on a **Raspberry Pi 4** with the **IMX219 (Pi Camera v2.1)** sensor, running on **DietPi** for a minimal footprint and fast cold-start.
-The Pi streams H.264 over RTP/UDP to any GStreamer-capable receiver while simultaneously serving a password-protected web UI for live preview and configuration — no SSH required after first setup.
+The Pi streams **H.264 or MJPEG** over RTP/UDP to any GStreamer-capable receiver while simultaneously serving a password-protected web UI for live preview and configuration — no SSH required after first setup.

 Boot time over Ethernet is consistently **under 10 seconds** from power-on to first frame.
 End-to-end stream latency is **120–140 ms on WiFi**.